thundergolfer/thundergolfer.github.io/_posts/2018-04-23-junior-theme-why-you-should-use-it.md

 -----

-If you become a user of the Junior theme and to see a new feature introduced, or something improved/fixed, then  [submit an issue](https://github.com/thundergolfer/junior-theme/issues).
+If you become a user of the Junior theme and want to see a new feature introduced, or something improved/fixed, then [submit an issue](https://github.com/thundergolfer/junior-theme/issues).
 I’m keen to get this theme used by others, and will be happy to address your needs.